MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-Groundfish-Limited-Entry-Trawl-Fisheries/section-660.113.md

 (*5*) The dates and amounts of disbursements to the fish buyer, or other parties, of interest earned on deposits.

-(c) *MS Coop Program (coop and non-coop fisheries)* - (1) *Economic data collection (EDC) program.* The following persons are required to submit a complete economic data collection form as specified at § 660.114.
+(c) *MS Coop Program (coop and non-coop fisheries)*—(1) *Economic data collection (EDC) program.* The following persons are required to submit a complete economic data collection form as specified at § 660.114.

 (i) All owners, lessees, and charterers of a catcher vessel registered to a limited entry trawl MS/CV-endorsed permit.

 (ii) All owners, lessees, and charterers of a vessel registered to an MS permit.

-(2) *NMFS-approved scale* - (i) *Scale test report form.* Mothership vessel operators are responsible for conducting scale tests and for recording the scale test information on the scale test report form as specified at § 660.15(b), for mothership vessels.
+(2) *NMFS-approved scale*—(i) *Scale test report form.* Mothership vessel operators are responsible for conducting scale tests and for recording the scale test information on the scale test report form as specified at § 660.15(b), for mothership vessels.

 (ii) *Printed scale reports.* Requirements pertaining to printed scale reports and scale weight printouts are specified at § 660.15(b), for mothership vessels.

 (iii) *Retention of scale records and reports.* Vessels must maintain scale test report forms on board until the end of the fishing year during which the tests were conducted, and make the report forms available to observers, NMFS staff, or authorized officers.
 In addition, the scale test report forms must be maintained for 3 years after the end of the fishing year during which the tests were performed.
 All scale test report forms must be signed by the operator.

-(3) *Annual coop report.* The designated coop manager for the mothership coop must submit an annual report to NMFS and the Council by March 31 each year, before a coop permit is issued for that year.
-The annual coop report will contain information about the previous year's fishery, including:
+(3) *Annual co-op report.* The designated co-op manager for the mothership co-op must submit an annual report to NMFS and the Council by March 17 each year, before a co-op permit is issued for that year.
+The annual co-op report will contain information about the previous year's fishery, including:

 (i) The mothership sector's annual allocation of Pacific whiting and the permitted mothership coop allocation;